 What are forward contracts?

-You usually need to pay a deposit to secure your exchange rate, but are protected against any possibile exchange rate fluctuations until your transfer.
+You usually need to pay a deposit to secure your exchange rate but are protected against possible exchange rate fluctuations until your transfer.

-Had Brian not placed a forward contract and simply transferred the money using the best exchange rate he could find, he would have had to settle for an exchange rate of 1 AUD = 0.73 USD.
-This means his brother would only have received AUD $6,849.32 — almost $300 less than he received thanks to Brian’s forward thinking.
+Had Brian not placed a forward contract and simply transferred the money using the best exchange rate he could find, he might have had to settle for an exchange rate of 1 EUR = 1.15 USD.
+This means his brother would only have received US$5,750 — $300 less than he received thanks to Brian’s forward-thinking.

 Forward contracts vs. futures contracts